villeristi/koa-api-boilerplate/README.md

 ## Routing

 Routing is a consept which should be dead simple.
-In this boilerplate routing is configured through [routes.js](./src/routes.js) file by adding a new `key-value` pair to default exported object, where `key` is a combination of `HTTP-VERB` and a route-path, e.g. `'GET /foobar''`.
+In this boilerplate routing is configured through [routes.js](./src/routes.js) file by adding a new `key-value` pair to default exported object, where `key` is a combination of `HTTP-verb` and a route-path, e.g. `'GET /foobar'`.

 `value`s only required property is a handler-function which takes a `ctx` & `next` (see [context-documentation](http://koajs.com/#context)) properties.
 You can also define as many middleware-functions inside `value`s `middleware`-array.
 Middleware-functions are executed in the same order they are specified in the array.